GasbaouiMohammedAlAmin/Attendance-Face-recognition-system/README.md

 ![](cap2.PNG)

-- you can store the names attendance in csv file or store it in database as you like the details in the video below
+- you can store the names attendance in csv file or store it in database(sqlite) as you like , the details in the video below